Mysterio: Resurrection

 Mysterio reappears during The Gauntlet story line, which re-introduces several past Spider-Man villains with new twists.
 This Mysterio claims to be a returned Quentin Beck who had faked his death, though it's unclear how this fits in with his aforementioned appearance.
 He is under the employ of Maggia crime member Carmine, creating androids of various deceased Maggia (including their dead leader Silvermane) to give them a credibility boost in their gang war with Mister Negative.
 Beck controls the Silvermane robot himself and plants seeds of rebellion in Hammerhead, who had left the Maggia under the belief that Silvermane was deceased.
 He also tries to drive Spider-Man mad by making him think he's accidentally killed several gang members, while trying to convince him that a returned Captain George Stacy, who claims to have always been the gangster known as the Big Man, also faked his death years earlier.
 This turn makes Spider-Man realize that Mysterio must be behind the recent mysterious return of so many deceased individuals, and he vows to have Mysterio pay for making it personal.
 Shortly after, Mysterio uses the Silvermane robot to murder Carmine in an attempt to secretly seize control of the Maggia and its fortune.
 Spider-Man eventually exposes and confronts Mysterio, who flees.
 He later runs into the Chameleon, who tells him that he has some friends who are "dying" to meet him.
 The "friends" the Chameleon was talking about happens to be the Kravinoffs.
-He was present at the ritual where Spider-Man is seemingly sacrificed in order to revive Kraven the Hunter.
+He was present at the ritual where Spider-Man is seemingly sacrificed to revive Kraven the Hunter.